adap/flower/datasets/doc/source/tutorial-quickstart.rst

 Quickstart
 ==========

-Run the Flower Datasets as fast as possible by learning only the essentials.
+Run Flower Datasets as fast as possible by learning only the essentials.

 Install Federated Datasets
 --------------------------